4myc/le-chat/README.md

-# LE-CHAT
+# LE CHAT

-Le-Chat is a chat app that allows users to communicate in realtime.
+Le Chat is a chat app that allows users to communicate in realtime.

 USER STORIES:
 User can join a chat room